Notable Guitar Sales

-Paul McCartney is identified by the Hofner violin bass guitars that he has been playing since purchasing his first in 1961 in Hamburg.
-This particular guitar was custom built for McCartney in 1964, and is one of three he has owned.
-The first was lost, the second is a 1963 model that he still plays, and this is the third.
+Paul McCartney is identified by the Hofner violin bass guitars that he has been playing since purchasing his 1st in 1961 in Hamburg.
+This particular guitar was custom built for McCartney in 1964, and is 1 of 3 he has owned.
+The 1st was lost, the 2nd is a 1963 model that he still plays, and this is the 3rd.

 1982 Fender Telecaster

 - $200,000 4/27/2007